yeganathan18/aquila/README.md

 ## About

 Aquila is an academic project which packs a lot of features together and built for National Higher Secondary School, Kerala.
-This is an open-source project and developed by Team Syncrolaze.
+This is an open-source project developed by THC (The HTTP Company).

 <!-- Few more words about the project -->